Behavioral Interview Questions:

 Goal Setting

 People do not face-plant into success.
-Successful individuals set goals and work towards the achievement of those intentions.
+Successful individuals set goals and work towards obtaining those goals.
 You hear me talk about trying to understand candidates’ career objectives all the time.
 Why?
 Because there is a methodology for successful goal setting and how good you are at this methodology directly impacts the level of success you will obtain.

 Initiative

 Team members who show initiative do things without being told.
-I love that because even though I have been in management for over three decades, I despise having to give basic work direction to others.
+I love folks who take initiative because even though I have been in management for over three decades, I despise having to give basic work direction to others.
 Individuals with initiative figure out what they need to know, and what needs to be done.
 And then – they just go do it.

 Also, folks with this soft skill don’t give up when things get tough.
-They take advantage of opportunities and they seem to always go ‘above and beyond’.
+They take advantage of opportunities, and they seem to always go ‘above and beyond’.
 Can you tell this is one of my favorite soft skills?
-I am not alone, so be sure to show your interviewer how you are proactive, not reactive by preparing for the following questions.
+I am not alone, so be sure to show your interviewer that you are proactive, not reactive, by preparing for these questions.

-• Tell me about a circumstance when you took on extra responsibility without being asked to do so.
+- Tell me about a circumstance when you took on extra responsibility without being asked to do so.
+[Tips: This doesn’t have to be a grand example.
+But it should show that you were focused on helping others rather than having selfish motivations.]

 Integrity/Honesty